ztbrown/Porter/README.md

 ![status badge](https://travis-ci.org/ztbrown/GoHttp.svg?branch=master)

-GoHttp
+Porter
 ======
-This is a fork of GoHttp, a simple web server written in C for educational purposes.
+Porter is a simple web server written in C for educational purposes.
 This web server runs on GNU/Linux.

 ## What is it?
 This web server is far from complete.
-The plan is to produce a small library that can be included in future projects.
+The plan is to modularize [GoHttp](https://github.com/fekberg/GoHttp), write tests, add features and eventually produce a small library that can be included in future projects.

 ## What are its capabilities?
-It currently supports GET and HEAD so you can use it to receive any files that correspond with the mime types in mime.types.
+It currently supports GET so you can use it to receive any files that correspond with the mime types in mime.types.

 ## Prerequisites
 - gcc